prodicus/trumporate/README.md

 ## TODO

-- [x] Create an initial on top of which the UI should be built
+- [x] Expose on API endpoint on top of which the UI should be built
+- [x] Push it to ec2 instance on AWS (sorry Digital Ocean)
 - [ ] Create the UI
 - [ ] Write tests
 - [ ] Shift the frequency generation inside a DB for persistence.
 The bottleneck as of now
-- [ ] Push it to AWS(sorry Digital Ocean)

 ## Running it